-- This target card goes home every day and comes back to school every day. - Consider enter the school each day via different route / time and be greeted by an adult, discussing the target each day. - Additional reward at home linked to school success - Meet and Greet, with transition game, activity and discussion of timetable Sharing of this target card with NAME OF STAFF before lunch and at the end of the day. •
+- Clear praise given during lessons, at break time, at lunch time and around school. - Use of workstation or separate area for learning activities as needed. - This target card goes home every day and comes back to school every day. - Consider enter the school each day via different route / time and be greeted by an adult, discussing the target each day. - Additional reward at home linked to school success - Meet and Greet, with transition game, activity and discussion of timetable Sharing of this target card with NAME OF STAFF before lunch and at the end of the day.

-Target Check Tick-list

-Target: I will follow an adult instruction to help me complete some learning.

-9:00-10:15 10:15 - 11:45 Lunch 1:00-2:00 2:00-3:00
+Target Check Tick-list Target: I will follow an adult instruction to help me complete some learning.
+Lunch 9:00-10:15 10:15 - 11:45 1:00-2:00 2:00-3:00 Monday Tuesday Wednesday Thursday Friday

-Monday

-Tuesday

-Wednesday

-Thursday

-Friday